-Financial Cleaning Tips for 2020
+Financial Cleaning Tips

 Millions of Americans, even those who are in their retirement years, have only a poor grasp of their finances.
 They do not know about the many financial instruments available to them on the open market.
 Many do not even have a dollar saved for retirement.
 It takes years to build up good financial habits.
 However, one easy step that every American can take is financial spring cleaning.
 Financial spring cleaning helps people understand and then make the most of their finances during a designated period every year.